boldbi/boldbi-docker/docs/multi-image.md

   > **Tip:**
     You can use either a `.yml` or `.yaml` extension for this file.
 They both works well.

+  2. Download the configuration files [here](/deploy/multi-container/).
+This directory includes docker-compose YML file and configuration file for Nginx.

-  2. Change into your project directory.<br/>
+  3. Change into your project directory.<br/>
   For example, if you named your directory `my_boldbi`:

   ```sh
    $  cd my_boldbi/
    ```
-   3. Create a docker-compose.yml file that starts your `BoldBI`  and a separate `PostgreSQL` instance with volume mounts for data persistence:
+   4. Create a docker-compose.yml file that starts your `BoldBI`  and a separate `PostgreSQL` instance with volume mounts for data persistence:

 ```sh
 version: '3.5'